jessezach/RobotEyes/README.md

 **capture mobile element** - Arguments: locator - (Captures a region or an individual element in a mobile screen)<br/>
 **scroll to element** - Arguments: locator - (Scrolls to an element in a webpage)<br/>
 **compare images** - Arguments: None - (Compares baseline and actual images of a testcase)<br/>

+**Note**: If you find this library useful, please do star the repository.